Katsutami7moto/online-library-parser/README.md

 This projects contains two scripts: `parse_tululu.py` and `parse_tululu_category.py`.

 Both scripts download book texts in *.txt format and book covers as pictures (usually in *.jpg format), if a book has a cover.
-Texts are store in 'books' directory, covers - in 'images' directory; both directories will be created automatically.
+Texts are stored in `books` directory, covers - in `images` directory; both directories will be created automatically.

 If the text file for a book is unavailable, the tool will continue downloading next books; the cover for this book will also not be downloaded, even if there is one.